Blog · Analysis · Last reviewed June 24, 2026

 The Governance Standard

-A serious AML model standard should separate four events that are often blurred: the automated alert, the analyst decision, the SAR filing decision, and the customer-facing account action.
-Each has different evidence and accountability requirements.
+A serious AML and financial-crime model standard should separate five events that are often blurred: the automated alert, the case-management decision, the analyst judgment, the SAR filing decision, and the customer-facing account action.
+Each has different evidence, secrecy, and accountability requirements.

 First, preserve the machine record and human judgment.
-The institution should be able to reconstruct the model version, feature groups, threshold, rules, analyst queue, and final disposition.
+The institution should be able to reconstruct the model or rule version, feature groups, thresholds, data sources, entity-resolution logic, analyst queue, case notes, human overrides, and final disposition.
 Analysts need training, typology context, permission to override, and enough time to distinguish suspicious behavior from unusual but lawful life.

 Fourth, customer harm needs a non-SAR explanation path.
-A bank cannot reveal protected SAR information, but it can still provide clear categories for ordinary account action: identity verification, incomplete information, transaction hold, documentation request, or account closure.
+A bank cannot reveal protected SAR information, but it can still provide clear categories for ordinary account action: identity verification, incomplete information, transaction hold, documentation request, sanctions review, suspected unauthorized activity, policy restriction, or relationship closure.
+This belongs beside adverse-action explanation, even though the legal duties are different.

 What This Changes